The thought of finally having the kitchen of your dreams is exciting. The price tag of a custom kitchen renovation or remodel? Not so much.

 Exactly how much money you pay will differ from project to project, of course.
 But several factors are common across the board, including:

-- Other costs: Working with a designer or architect to design your space will add cost.
+Working with a designer or architect to design your space will add cost.
 So will condo boards and co-ops: They might require replacing plumbing up to the riser or laying waterproof membranes in all areas exposed to water, for example.
+In addition, if working with a full service design & build firm then it is important to understand that a staff is employed by companies like ours that handles all of the intricacies of the process for you (design, permit procurement, material procurement, board approval, project management).
+This carries a cost so it is also important to make sure you are comparing services and not just price.

 When we break the costs down even further, the two biggest cost factors are labor and the quality of finishes used throughout the project.
 But how much of those costs you incur is up to you.